TheAzurian/TheAzurian/README.md

-- 👋 Hi, I’m @TheAzurian
+- 👋 Hi, I’m Jordyn Gaither
 - 👀 I’m interested in economics with a focus on financial crime.
-- 🌱 I’m currently learning basic data analytic skills and Python.
+- 🌱 I’m currently learning Image Classifacation and NLP.
-- 💞️ I’m looking to collaborate on research in the field of economics.
+- 💞️ I’m looking to gain full time work in the .
 - 📫 How to reach me?
-Sadly I am unaviable at the moment unless I have given you prior permisson.
-                       Currently I am focused on improving my skills and portfolio and as a result I am avioding possible distractions.
+You can email me @ gaitherjordyn@gmail.com.

 <!---
 TheAzurian/TheAzurian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.